John Prise: Family

-In May 1532, when the Earls of Westmorland and Cumberland and Sir Thomas Clifford searched Cuthbert Tunstall's house at Bishop Auckland, Price looked into the manuscripts, and made a report to Cromwell.
-In 1533 he was employed under Cromwell.
-In 1534 he was registrar of Salisbury Cathedral.
+The first four children were born in London, and their names indicate their father's connections in the city: the eldest son was named after Thomas Cromwell's son, Gregory, the second surviving son after Cromwell's nephew, Richard, and the eldest daughter, Eleanor, after the wife of Christopher Barker, Garter King of Arms.
+From 8 June 1540 he had the lease, and from 13 November 1542 the grant in fee, of the priory of St Guthlac at Hereford, which he made his principal residence, and where his fifth and subsequent children were born.
+He was also granted Brecon Priory in 1542.

+This may not have been Prise's first marriage, as his will refers to a married daughter, ″my Daughter Gomonde″, Katherine, the 1st wife of James Gomond of Byford, Herefordshire, who was older than any of the children he had with Joan.

+In December 1534 Prise was granted the registrarship of the bishopric of Salisbury.
 In April 1535 he took part in the proceedings against the Carthusians as to the royal supremacy.
 He officiated in the same way at the trial of John Fisher and Thomas More.
-He took part in the major visitation of the monasteries of 1535, alongside Sir Thomas Legh and penned one of the summaries of the visit (cf. Compendium compertorum).
+He took part in the major visitation of the monasteries of 1535, alongside Sir Thomas Legh and penned one of the summaries of the visit (cf. Compendium Compertorum).
 When the Pilgrimage of Grace was quelled, he assisted in trying the rebels.
 For his services he received in 1537–38 a joint lease of Carmarthen rectory, and a lease of Brecon Priory and rectory.
 He also bought St Guthlac's Priory in Hereford.
 In a petition of 1538 he asked for the manor of West Dereham.
+A letter from Rowland Lee to Thomas Cromwell indicates that Prise had been some time in the service of the Earl of Arundel as constable of Clun Castle.